Tree-Structured Synergy of Large Language Models and Bayesian Optimization for Efficient CASH: Method

 \item \textbf{Optimization Action} ($s_{\text{hp}} \xrightarrow{a_{\text{opt}}} s_{\text{hp}}'$): proposes a new configuration $\boldsymbol{\lambda}_{t+1}$ based on a basic configuration, aiming to refine the performance. \end{itemize}

-Then we define an \textbf{optimization trajectory} $\mathcal{T}$ as a sequence of nodes and actions originating from the root. \textit{The trajectory structurally captures the process of choosing an algorithm, initializing a configuration, and iteratively refining its hyperparameter values.} Consequently, the CASH problem is reformulated as a \textbf{sequential decision-making process}, where the objective is to find the optimal trajectory that maximizes the validation performance of the final configuration.
-The process can be iteratively solved by MCTS introduced in \cref{sec:background_mcts}.
+We define an \textbf{optimization trajectory} as a root-originated sequence of nodes and actions. \textit{The trajectory structurally captures the process of choosing an algorithm, initializing a configuration, and iteratively refining its hyperparameter values.} CASH is thus reformulated as a \textbf{sequential decision-making process} to find the optimal trajectory that maximizes the validation performance of the final configuration.
+The process can be iteratively solved by MCTS introduced in \cref{sec:preliminary_and_related_work}.
 In our setting, Expansion represents executing an action~($a_{\text{init}}$ or $a_{\text{opt}}$) to propose a configuration via LLM/BO.
-Playout evaluates the proposed configuration to obtain its validation metric $y_{new}$ and computes a binary reward $r = \mathbb{I}(y_{new} > y^{\max}_{s_{\text{root}}})$, which signals whether the new trial improves upon the global optimum.
-Finally, Backpropagation propagates these values up the trajectory: for each ancestral node $s$, it updates the visit count ($N_s \leftarrow N_s + 1$), the cumulative reward ($R_s \leftarrow R_s + r$), and the subtree best ($y^{\max}_s \leftarrow \max(y^{\max}_s, y_{new})$) to guide future iterations.
+Playout evaluates the proposed configuration to obtain its validation metric $y_{new}$.
+Finally, Backpropagation propagates this value up the trajectory: for each ancestral node $s$, it computes a local relative-improvement reward $r_s = [y_{new}-y^{\max}_s]_+/|y^{\max}_s|$ before the subtree-best update, where $[x]_+=\max(x,0)$.
+It then updates the visit count ($N_s \leftarrow N_s + 1$), the cumulative reward ($R_s \leftarrow R_s + r_s$), and the subtree best ($y^{\max}_s \leftarrow \max(y^{\max}_s, y_{new})$) to guide future iterations.

 \textbf{Surrogate model for each algorithm.} We maintain a separate Gaussian Process (GP)~\cite{gp_williams2006gaussian} surrogate model $f_i$ for each algorithm $A^i$.
 Importantly, $f_i$ is trained on the local dataset $\mathcal{D}_i = \{(\boldsymbol{\lambda}_{s^k_{\text{hp}}}, y_{s^k_{\text{hp}}})\}_{k=1}^{N_i}$, comprising all $N_i$ configurations and their performance collected within the subtree rooted at $s_{\text{algo}}^{i}$.
 This per-algorithm modeling exploits disjoint hyperparameter spaces to reduce dimensionality, enhancing precision compared to a single high-dimensional global surrogate~\cite{rb_li2020efficient}.
-We define the GP covariance function $k(\boldsymbol{\lambda}, \boldsymbol{\lambda}')$ as a mixed kernel:

-where $k_{\nu}$ is a Matérn-$5/2$ kernel on continuous dimensions, and $k_{cat}$ is a Hamming kernel for categorical similarity.
+We define the GP covariance function $k(\boldsymbol{\lambda}, \boldsymbol{\lambda}')$ as a mixed kernel, with a Matérn-$5/2$ kernel ($k_{\nu}$) on continuous dimensions and a Hamming kernel ($k_{cat}$) on categorical dimensions: